-Amanda J. Crawford is a veteran political reporter and essayist who joined the journalism faculty of the University of Connecticut as an assistant professor in Fall 2018.
+Amanda J. Crawford is a veteran political reporter and literary journalist who joined the faculty of the University of Connecticut in 2018.

 Prior to coming to UConn, Prof. Crawford held faculty appointments in the School of Journalism & Broadcasting at Western Kentucky University (assistant professor, 2014-18) and the Walter Cronkite School of Journalism & Mass Communication at Arizona State University (lecturer, 2008-10).
-She holds a Master of Mass Communication degree from Arizona State University, where she was the first graduate of the Cronkite School’s master’s program for mid-career journalists.
-Her bachelor of art degree is from the University of Maryland, where she studied journalism and creative writing and was named the outstanding News-Editorial graduate.

-Crawford worked as a reporter for Bloomberg News, The Arizona Republic, The Baltimore Sun and People Magazine.
+She previously worked as a reporter for Bloomberg News, The Arizona Republic, The Baltimore Sun and People Magazine.
 Her work has been published by many other publications including Businessweek, National Geographic, Talking Points Memo, Nieman Journalism Lab, Nieman Reports, The Miami Herald, The Hartford Courant, Ms. Magazine, Huffington Post, Phoenix Magazine and High Times.
-Her memoir essays have been published in literary journals including Creative Nonfiction, Hippocampus Magazine, Full Grown People.
+She has also published in literary journals including Creative Nonfiction, Hippocampus Magazine and Full Grown People.
 Prof. Crawford was a 2007 finalist for the national Livingston Award for Young Journalists and has won numerous regional journalism and FOI awards.
 In 2018, she was nominated for a Pushcart Prize in nonfiction.

 Prof. Crawford holds a Master of Mass Communication degree from Arizona State University.
 She earned her bachelor’s degree from the University of Maryland, where she studied journalism and creative writing and was named the Outstanding News-Editorial Graduate.
 Raised in Appalachian Maryland, Prof. Crawford was the first person in her family to attend college and wants to help other first-generation college students and those from underrepresented communities succeed in academia.